cruse-charles/StarWarsbnb/README.md

 A user will be able to create a review for a listing on the listing's show page.
 The review will be added to the page without having to refresh the page.
 User's will not be able to edit/remove the reviews of other users.
 When deleting a review, it will also be deleted without having to refresh the page.

+### Search

+Users will be able to click in the search bar located at the top of the page and search by title of listings.
+When hitting the search icon, a list of matching listings will appear that the user will be able to click to lead to that listing's show page.